-The system boundaries analyzed, in compliance with ready-mix concrete supply chain, including the extraction of the raw materials to production of one cubic meter of ready- mix concrete (refer to Figure 1).
-Each team shall comply their Simplified LCA with the following system boundaries for a cradle to gate:
+The system boundaries analyzed, in compliance with the ready-mix concrete supply chain, including the extraction of the raw materials to the production of one cubic meter of ready- mix concrete (See Figure 1).
+Each team shall comply their Simplified LCA scope with the following system boundaries for a cradle to gate analysis.

 Figure 1: Schematic representation of system boundaries